Journalism for sale

 - Yasuhiko Oishi / Constitutional Scholar, Professor, Faculty of Law at Aoyama Gakuin University, Japan

 Please use email for all inquiries.

 Our email address: email@example.com.
-Please take care to input the address correctly.

 Copyright and responsibility for content:

 Copyrights for the material published on this website belongs to Waseda Chronicle.
 The Editor-in-Chief is responsible for all facts and opinions set forth in the articles on this website.